What is COBRA continuation coverage?

-COBRA is the Consolidated Omnibus Budget Reconciliation Act of 1985, federal legislation that allows you – if you work for an insured employer group of 20 or more employees – to continue to purchase health insurance for up to 18 months if you lose your job, or your employer-sponsored coverage is otherwise terminated (in some situations, coverage can continue for up to 36 months).
+COBRA stands for the Consolidated Omnibus Budget Reconciliation Act of 1985, federal legislation that allows you – if you work for an employer group of 20 or more employees – to continue to purchase health insurance for up to 18 months if you lose your job or your employer-sponsored coverage otherwise ends.
+(Coverage can continue for up to 36 months in some situations.)

-The insured is responsible for the full cost of the premiums (plus a 2 percent administrative fee) if COBRA is elected.
+COBRA enrollees are responsible for the full cost of premiums for their former employer’s plan – plus a 2 percent administrative fee.

-Before the bulk of the Affordable Care Act‘s provisions took effect in 2014, COBRA was often the only realistic option for people with pre-existing conditions who were leaving their job and losing access to their employer-sponsored health insurance.
-Prior to 2014, coverage in the individual market was medically underwritten in most states, making it difficult or impossible for people with serious pre-existing conditions to obtain.
+Before the bulk of the Affordable Care Act‘s (ACA) provisions took effect in 2014, COBRA was often the only realistic option for people with pre-existing conditions who were leaving their job and losing access to their employer-sponsored health insurance.
+Before 2014, coverage in the individual market was medically underwritten in most states, making it difficult or impossible for people with serious pre-existing conditions to obtain.

 COBRA is still available — the ACA didn’t change anything about that — but individual market coverage is now guaranteed issue for all applicants, regardless of their medical history, and losing access to an employer-sponsored plan is a qualifying event that triggers a special enrollment period in the individual market.
 So you can compare COBRA and individual market coverage to determine which one will be a better fit for your situation.